ShakalBhau0001/ShakalBhau0001/README.md

 ## 📝 Note

-All projects are developed for ethical cybersecurity learning and secure development practice.
+All projects are developed strictly for ethical cybersecurity research and secure development practice.
-I adhere to responsible security standards and do not perform unauthorized testing.

-My goal is to build strong foundational knowledge through clean, understandable, and security-focused development.
+I aim to build systems that are understandable, maintainable, and resilient — with security integrated as a foundational principle rather than an afterthought.

 ---